George Floyd protests: Donald Trump's use of the Bible for a photo op was beyond absurd

 If so, I have one more classic Trump quote for you.

-"I don't like people who use their faith as justification for doing what they know is wrong," the President said of Republican Senator Mitt Romney earlier this year.
+"I don't like people who use their faith as justification for doing what they know is wrong," the President said of Republican Senator Mitt Romney this year.

 Romney, a devout Mormon, had spoken of the role his faith played in his decision to vote in favour of Trump's impeachment.
 He was the only Republican to do so.